ahmar46/electrifying_heart/README.md

-### ItNice looking Heart Beat Animation made for my blog.
+### It isNice looking Heart Beat Animation made for my blog.

 ### Technologies Used: HTML & CSS only.